Regeneración

-Cover of the September 3, 1910 edition.

-Regeneración (/es/) was a Mexican anarchist newspaper that functioned as the official organ of the Mexican Liberal Party.
+Regeneración (/es/) was a Mexican socialist and later anarchist newspaper that functioned as the official organ of the Mexican Liberal Party.
 Founded by the Flores Magón brothers in 1900, it was forced to move to the United States in 1905.
 Jesús Flores Magón published the paper along with Anselmo Figueroa and colluding with the Workers Party of Acapulco while his brothers Ricardo and Enrique contributed articles.
 The Spanish edition of Regeneración was edited by Ricardo, and the English version by W. C. Owen and Alfred G. Santleben.

 The first era of Regeneración focused on denouncing figures of authority through stories contributed by the newspaper's readership.
 This era ended due to its criticism on the Diaz administration.
 The second era witnessed increased cooperation and readership as well as the addition of an English section.

 The newspaper managed to reach a wide audience, both inside and outside of Mexican borders, thanks to assistance from militants and supporters.
 In fact, the newspaper found its way into regions such as Canada and Europe.

 Regeneración covered an array of themes including anti-clericalism, anti-authoritarianism, and anti-capitalism.

 Overview

 It was a major source of reports and analysis on the Mexican Revolution and Spanish-speaking America, sharply critical of the United States and Mexican governments which collaborated in repressing the publication.
 In 1916, for example, Magón was arrested by the US government on orders of Mexican President Venustiano Carranza for mailing "indecent" material.

-In September 1910, Regeneración published the stories of three 1908 revolutionary episodes, in which the Mexican journalist and insurgent leader Práxedis Guerrero described PLM attacks on the settlements of Las Vacas (modern-day Ciudad Acuña, Coahuila), Viesca, Coahuila, and Puerto Palomas, Chihuahua, intended to spark a social revolution across Mexico.
+In September 1910, Regeneración published the stories of three 1908 revolutionary episodes, in which the Mexican journalist and insurgent leader Práxedis Guerrero described Partido Liberal Mexicano (PLM) attacks on the settlements of Las Vacas (modern-day Ciudad Acuña, Coahuila), Viesca, Coahuila, and Puerto Palomas, Chihuahua, intended to spark a social revolution across Mexico.

 Magón's conviction under the Espionage Act of 1917 in August 1918 marked the end of Regeneración.